owo-lang/minitt-rs/README.md

 I'm also doing a general clean-up of the Haskell implementation and comment the functions with their counterparts' names in the Haskell implementation so people don't get confused when they read the paper while reading this implementation.

+*Notice: the development of this POC language has been moved to another redesigned programming language, [voile][voile].*

 A dependently-typed program in [samples](./samples/dependent/function.minitt):